 The third part (chapters 10 and 11) gives an overview of the associations and collectives operating in the country, and the industry-related events held during the survey.
-In the fourth section (chapters 12 to 14), the report demonstrates the findings regarding the respondents' perceptions of the effects of the pandemic, the trends and prospects for the coming years, and the challenges faced by developers.

-The fifth part (chapter 15) provides an overview of other participants in the gaming ecosystem in Brazil, such as support companies and freelance developers.
-Lastly, the sixth section (chapters 16 and 17) presents final considerations and the methodology used in the study.
+In the fourth section (chapters 12) to 14), the report demonstrates the findings regarding the respondents' perceptions of the effects of the pandemic, the trends the "aging" of gamers have come oththe challenges faced by developers. er applications, including education, com-The fifth part (chapter 15) provides an pany training and qualification, industrial overview of other participants in the simulations using VR/AR and even in the gaming ecosystem in Brazil, such as suphealth sector. port companies and freelance developers.
+Lastly, the sixth section (chapters 16 and The emergence of an industry with sig-17) presents final considerations and the nificant economic potential and the immethodology used in the study. pact of introducing digital games as a